-As a member of the Tufts community you have the right to work, learn, and live in an environment free from discrimination and harassment.
-You have the right to equal opportunity and equal access to all University programs and activities.
+As a member of the Tufts community, you have the right to work, learn and live in an environment free from discrimination and harassment.
+You have the right to equal opportunity and equal access to all University programs and activities regardless of any of your protected categories.